woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ### `dns`

-If the backend engine understands to change the dns server and lookup domain, this options will be used to alter the default dns config to a custom one for a specific step.
+If the backend engine understands to change the DNS server and lookup domain, this options will be used to alter the default DNS config to a custom one for a specific step.

 ```yaml
 steps: